 ISIL, which has now changed its name to the Islamic State, aims to establish what it describes as a “caliphate” stretching through eastern Syria and into western Iraq and beyond.

 Trading sources in Texas, New York, London and Geneva have been unable to identify the buyer of the United Kalavrvta tanker’s cargo.

+On Thursday it was rounding the Florida panhandle after navigating through the Bahamas.
 The ship carries approximately 1 million barrels of crude, which would fetch more than $100 million at international prices.

 The tanker still could change course and head away from the United States to Mexico or another country in Central or South America.

 The last signal received from its satellite tracking system was at 07:37 am GMT Thursday, indicating it may have turned the transponder off.

 On Thursday an official at SOMO, Iraq’s central state oil marketer, reiterated that it would sue any company buying Kurdish oil and blacklist them from deals for Iraq’s sizeable crude exports.